ehacke/ts-di-starter/README.md

 ## Explore

 Most of the structure has examples and tests.
 Have a look.
+Or check out the [blog post](https://asserted.io/posts/node-typescript-api-template-with-dependency-injection) for a quick summary.